dmensah2/ArcGIS/README.md

-# ArcGIS
+# Impact Analyzer
-ArcGIS Fixes to Make Life Easier
+For use in ArcGIS 10.X.
+Performs clip of many features in a given folder to 1 boundary.